pnp/PnP/Samples/Core.MMSSync/readme.md

 ![](http://i.imgur.com/CpWRWOL.png)

 1. One farm has to act as the primary farm, which is used as the location where changes are applied.
 2. MMS synchronization tooling will access the primary MMS/taxonomy store and will query changes applied to taxonomy after certain time period.
-Tool will synchronize or repeate the operations also against the other SharePoint services, like Office 365
+Tool will synchronize or repeat the operations also against the other SharePoint services, like Office 365
 3. MMS is kept on sync between the environments, so that when end users will apply metadata to documents, same terminology is available and if the documents are moved cross environments, metadata is properly stored and kept in the document level
 4. End users can access any environment and they will see same taxonomy terms